9 ESSENTIALS FOR YOUR WINTER CAR SURVIVAL KIT

 Today, this doesn't seem to be the case with most modern cars, and that's a shame, because to my mind it's absolutely essential that you carry a first aid kit in your car.

-I’m not saying that a first aid kit is going to be much use if you are in a serious auto-mobile accident...
-But remember most car accidents are not serious – especially in the winter, it’s pretty easy to slowly slide off the icy road and into a ditch.
+I'm not saying that a first aid kit is going to be much use if you are in a serious auto-mobile accident...
+But remember most car accidents are not serious - especially in the winter months, it's pretty easy to slowly slide off the icy road and into a ditch.

 An accident like this will incapacitate your car, at least until you can dig it out, but might also leave you and your passengers with some minor injuries that need fixing.